Mickey Thomas (footballer): Personal life

 During his football career, Thomas became involved in a counterfeit currency scam, whereby he laundered the money through Wrexham's trainees.
 North Wales Police arrested him in 1993 and following a conviction he was sentenced to 18 months in jail.

 In August 1992, Thomas was attacked by two men in a country lane at Dyserth, Clwyd.
 He was sitting in his Volkswagen with a 29-year-old woman, when his window was smashed and he was assaulted with a hammer and a screwdriver.
-Thomas was admitted to hospital with 15 stab wounds to his left buttock.
+Thomas was admitted to hospital with 15 stab wounds to his left buttock, back, and left leg.

 In February 2019, Thomas made public that he had stomach cancer.

 After football

 Thomas never played at senior level after his imprisonment, although he did continue playing for a while at non-league level with Porthmadog and Amlwch Town in Wales, until he finally retired from playing in 1995 at the age of 41.
-Thomas currently provides analysis on all Manchester United matches on "Total Football" on Key 103 and Piccadilly Magic 1152.
-He also works as an after-dinner speaker.
+Thomas later provided analysis on all Manchester United matches on "Total Football" on Key 103 and Piccadilly Magic 1152.
+He also worked as an after-dinner speaker.